nikolaiwarner/eliandnick.com/index.md

 layout: homepage
 title: Eli Riveire and Nick Warner are gettin' hitched.
 ---
-_(While perusing our lovesite, please enjoy the embedded playlist above, filled with some of our favorite Kentucky artists and music inspired by Kentucky.
-You will need to download [Spotify](http://www.spotify.com/) to listen, but it is free and awesome, so you should really have it anyway!)_
+_Welcome!
+While perusing our lovesite, please enjoy the embedded playlist above, filled with some of our favorite Kentucky artists and music inspired by Kentucky.
+You will need to download [Spotify](http://www.spotify.com/) to listen, but it is free and awesome, so you should really have it anyway!_

 # A MODERN LOVE STORY.